zagoranov/bb-schedule/README.md

 # Bodybuilding diary for 'Big But Boring' programs
-ruby on rails + sqlite
+Ruby on rails + Sqlite

 ## Env stuff
 * Interface mostly in russian, sorry.